-The Science & Agricultural Education emphasis area focuses on the process of learning and teaching science and/or agricultural content, the design and evaluation of novel curriculum, and the impact of technology on teaching and learning.
+The Science & Agricultural Education emphasis area focuses on the process of learning and teaching science, environmental and/or agricultural content, the design and evaluation of novel curriculum, and the impact of technology on teaching and learning.
 Faculty and students conduct research in authentic K-16 settings to understand the role of classroom culture and practice on science and agricultural education.

 In addition to the Ph.D. program general core courses and research methodology requirements, science and agriculture education students complete 32 units of intensive course work in education and content domains.
 The core of the curriculum comprises 16 units of required course work (3 courses from the list below and the SAM seminar for 4 units).